WVUHPC/Introduction-HPC/_episodes/07-compile.md

 teaching: 30
 exercises: 30
 questions:
-- "How to compile code on the cluster"
+- "How to compile code on the cluster?"
 objectives:
 - "Compile code in several languages and using OpenMP and MPI"
 keypoints: